HenryPorternew/cdnipscanner/README.md

     ResultCount: Number of live IPs to find.
     Timeout: Timeout for each IP check if not responding.
     MaxPing: Maximum ping of live IPs to be saved in the result.

+# default ip.txt

+    The default ip.txt includes the default Cloudflare IPv4 IPs.

+# v2ray servers

+    If you have a vless:// or vmess:// server behind a CDN, you can scan IPs based on these servers to achieve better results.
+    To use these kinds of servers for scanning, you must do the following:

+    Edit config.ini with the correct return code, SNI, host, path, and port of the server.
+    To get the correct return code, pass SNI, host, path, and port in the "Get_ReturnCode" app menu.
+    If TLS is not enabled, the protocol must be "http", If TLS is enabled, set it to "https".
+    If the transport is WebSocket, the path remains the same, but if it is gRPC, the path should be "/{path}/Tun".